GoodHuddle/help/theming.md

 ## About themes

-Themes are used give GoodHuddle site a distinct look and feel.
-Custom themes can be produced and added to a GoodHuddle instance's library to allow huddle admins to change their huddle's theme.
+Themes are used to give a GoodHuddle website a distinct look and feel.

-GoodHuddle's layout and stylings are based on Bootstrap, and templating uses Handlebars.
+Custom themes can be created and uploaded to your own Huddle to completely change the way your Huddle website looks.
+From colours, to fonts, to the entire layout and positioning of headers, footers and menus.
+Everything in a GoodHuddle website is completely customisable - you decide how your website looks.

+GoodHuddle Themes are built using standard HTML and CSS.
+If you know how to use these then you know how to build a GoodHuddle theme.
+To make things easier, GoodHuddle also uses [Bootstrap](http://getbootstrap.com) and a splash of [Handlebars](http://handlebarsjs.com/expressions.html) but you don't need to know much about these to get started.

 ### The theme package file structure

-Themes packaged into ZIP archives containing a `site.xml` configuration file, a thumbnail image, and the files it needs to define the page layouts and resources (images, CSS, Javascript, etc) used by the theme.

-A theme archive must contain the following files and directories:
+Themes are packaged into ZIP archives and follow a set directory structure.
+This ZIP file can contain any number of HTML templates, CSS files, images and even custom JavaScript.
+The most simple theme however has the following three files:

 ```sh
 /site.xml